 Ribe Cathedral was oddly enough originally built on a low rise.
 Today, however, it lies in a depression, due to medieval debris, such as ashes, discarded building materials, etc. has increased the elevation of the surrounding area.

-Anyhow, Ribe Cathedral is still the unmistakable landmark of the town and can be seen miles away in the flat marshes and in 2013 was a major renovation of the cathedral square completed, which highlights the beautiful cathedral in a unique way.
+Anyhow, Ribe Cathedral is still the unmistakable landmark of the town and can be seen miles away in the flat marshes.
+A major renovation of the cathedral square is just completed, which highlights the beautiful cathedral in a unique way.
+See photos

 In 1983 the famous COBRA-artist Carl Henning Pedersen decorated the apse (the circular area around the altar), which is now full of colourful dramatic modern frescoes, mosaics and stained glass.
 The fantasy figures, people, horses, stars and ships fill the space and the changing light continuously alters the scene.
 The combination of colours and light create a beautiful experience.
 With this piece of contemporary art our era has left its mark on the old cathedral.